philip-han/Great-Dictator-iOS/README.md

 You'll need to make sure `dictator_graal` [project](https://github.com/philip-han/dictator_graal) is built before building this app.

 In this first iteration, only iOS simulator is tested.
 Some tweaks are necessary for actual device, .e.g. ios-aarch64 libs.

+## Using the app

+On iOS version, tap the **Dictate** button and start speaking, then tap **Dictate** button again to stop it.
+On Android, it will stop automatically when silence is detected after speaking.